nordic-institute/xrd4j/README.md

   * used through ```ServiceResponseSerializer``` interface
   * must implement ```deserializeRequestData``` and ```deserializeResponseData``` methods

 **N.B.** If HTTPS is used between the client and the Security Server, the public key certificate of the Security Server MUST be imported into "cacerts" keystore.
-Detailed [instructions](https://github.com/petkivim/xrd4j/wiki/Import-a-Certificate-as-a-Trusted-Certificate) can be found from wiki.
+[Detailed instructions here](documentation/Import-a-Certificate-as-a-Trusted-Certificate.md).

 Main class (generated [request](examples/request1.xml), received [response](examples/response1.xml)):